makezurich/makezurich-software-intro/README.md

 CPU cores (1..8), RAM size (1..16) GB, SSD size (10..50) GB and native IPv4 (yes/no).

-## 3rd-party services & IoT platforms
+## 3rd-party services
-To store or display data sent devices, via the TTN backend or otherwise, there are a number of IoT platforms.
+To store or display data sent from devices, there are a number of 3rd-party services.

 ### Node-RED
 * https://nodered.org